 In addition to emergency travel services, you should know your options for smaller, non-life threatening illnesses.
-Sickness can happen, especially when you’re sleep-deprived, jet lagged and rushing from meeting to meeting while on a business trip.
+Sickness can happen, especially when you’re sleep-deprived and jet lagged while on a business trip.
 Not being near a doctor can complicate things further.

 Being prepared in these situations can save you money and help get you back to business faster.
 When you need care for a non-life threatening medical issue, an ER or urgent care visit can be a pricey and time-consuming option.
 A virtual visit is the perfect alternative for conditions like fever, sore throats, allergies or minor sprains.

 Available 24 hours a day, seven days a week, a virtual visit connects you with a board-certified doctor at the tip of your fingers.
 Often, they’re available through your doctor or insurance plan.
 Priority Health provides access to virtual care through MyHealth, or as a standalone application on a smartphone or tablet.

 Virtual visits are also cost effective, starting around $45 or less depending on your plan coverage, whereas a trip to the ER can cost hundreds.
 So, don’t forget to charge your device between meetings in case you need access to virtual care.